-The CIBMTR is also a key player in the design and implementation of clinical studies through its coordination of the Blood and Marrow Transplant Clinical Trials Network, the largest clinical trials effort in transplantation in the world.
+The CIBMTR is also a key player in the design and implementation of clinical studies through its coordination of the Blood and Marrow Transplant Clinical Trials Network(BMTCTN), the largest clinical trials effort in transplantation in the world.
 It conducts large, multi-institution clinical trials in the field of stem cell transplantation.
 These trials address issues in blood and marrow transplant and cellular therapies, increasing the understanding of treatment approaches as well as developing novel ideas.

 Helping to advance transplant science and technology globally, our physicians work with organizations around the world, including the American Society for Blood and Marrow Transplantation, the European Group for Blood and Marrow Transplantation, the Asia-Pacific Blood and Marrow Transplantation Group, and the Worldwide Network for Blood & Marrow Transplantation.